networkservicemesh/site/content/events/nsmcon2019.md

 Join the people building and using NSM at Network Service Mesh Con for a day of tutorials, deep dives, and use cases to learn how NSM works, what it can do for you, and, most importantly, what’s coming next.
 {{< /img-text >}}

+# Become a Sponsor

+Review [NSMCon Prospectus](/pdf/NSMCon2019Prospectus.pdf) and contact sponsors@networkservicemesh.io to secure your sponsorship today.